 MRI.
 This test uses large magnets, radio waves, and a computer to make detailed images

-of organs and structures within the body.
+of organs and structures in the body.
 It can often find damage or disease in bones

 and a surrounding ligament, tendon, or muscle.